harvardinformatics/website/content/denovo-transcriptome-assembly-best-practices.md

 The sequenece for -a2 = the reverse complement of the 5' adapter plus the bases added to reverse complement the SR primer.

 See the PrepX workflow documents from Wafergen Biosystems to get more details on the adapter sequences.

+Finally, if you have a lot of fastq files that you wish to run separately, in either the fastqc or trimming steps, one should consider writing a loop script that will iterate over files and submit sbatch submissions, rather than manually supplying command line arguments for one pair of reads at a time.

 #### 6 Map trimmed reads to a blacklist to remove unwanted (rRNA reads) OPTIONAL